Black Friday Car Shopping Tips and Advice

 Understand Why Some Dealers Have Great Incentives

 A Black Friday sales event is how retailers shift the inventory they’re struggling to move.
 Car dealers are no different.
-If you see a car advertised discounted thousands off the list price, there’s a reason.
+If you see a car advertised and discounted thousands off the list price, there’s a reason.
 Rebates and “incentives” are other words used, but they amount to the same thing: money off the manufacturer’s suggested retail price (MSRP).

 The other reason is that the dealer finds it hard to move a particular vehicle.
 Midsize sedans are a good example.
 Currently, SUVs sell fast, but few buyers lust after cars with trunks.
 As a result, you may see good deals on them (but not on SUVs.)